Overview

 Phishing

-There is another form of spam known as "phishing".
-Phishing is different in that it is sent in order to retrieve important information, to sell you a product, or sign you up for products/services through fraudulent means.
-These emails are directed specifically to you, but it is still spam.
+Another form of spam is "phishing."
+Phishing is different in that it is sent to retrieve important information, sell you a product, or sign you up for products/services through fraudulent means.
+These emails are directed specifically to you, but they are still spam.

 How DreamHost responds to spam